 - 3.10.1 The Proposal must be organized into sections, following this exact format using all titles, subtitles, and numbering as described below.
 Each section listed below must be addressed individually.
 Pages must be numbered consecutively. - a) Table of Contents.
 A Table of Contents must be included with each proposal.
 All major parts of the RFP described in proposal forms and proposal contents must be identified by referencing page number. - b) Forms.
 All forms listed in Section 3.9 Proposal Forms must be included, in the specified order stated in the solicitation. - c) Exceptions, if applicable.
 List any exception in this section.
-If none, state so. - d) Narrative project proposal (not to exceed 20 pages) - 3.10.2 The Offeror must provide a narrative project proposal not to exceed 20 pages, excluding the forms required in this RFP, divided into four sections: - 1) Organization's Background, Capabilities, and Staffing - 2) Approach and Comprehensiveness of Proposal - 3) Project Timeline and Budget Sheet - 4) Sample Work comparable to this project
+If none, state so. - d) Narrative project proposal for tasks as identified in Scope of Service (not to exceed 20 pages)

+- 3.10.2 The Offeror must provide a narrative project proposal not to exceed 20 pages, excluding the forms required in this RFP, divided into four sections: - 1) Organization's Background, Capabilities, and Staffing - 2) Approach and Demonstration of Comprehensiveness of Proposal - 3) Project Timeline and Budget Sheet - 4) Sample Work comparable to this project